kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 ```yml
 name: github.com/foo-bar/my-testnet
 ```
 Awesome.
 You have just created the beginnings of your first [Kurtosis package](../concepts-reference/packages.md)!
 This package will form the backbone of the environment definition you will use to instantiate and deploy your private testnet.
 A Kurtosis package is completely reproducible, modular, and will work locally (Docker, Minikube, k3s, etc) or in the cloud, on backends like EC2 or Kubernetes.
-All that is missing to make your new Kurtosis package [runnable](https://docs.kurtosis.com/concepts-reference/packages/#runnable-packages) is to push it to github and add a `main.star` file in the directory - which you will do next!

 ### 2. Import dependencies
 Now that you have a local project to house your definition and some parameters to start the network with, its time to actually build the network.
 First, create a Starlark file called `main.star` and add the following three lines: